List of British Commonwealth Air Training Plan facilities in Canada

 This article contains a List of Facilities of the British Commonwealth Air Training Plan (BCATP) in Canada.
 The BCATP was a major program for training Allied air crews during World War II that was administered by the Government of Canada, and commanded by the Royal Canadian Air Force with the assistance of a board of representatives from the United Kingdom, Australia, New Zealand and Canada.

 Schools and facilities were set up at 231 locations across Canada.

-Many of these facilities were airfields.
+Many of these facilities were airfields, and existing airports like the Edmonton Municipal Airport.
 In December 1939 the Canadian government identified 24 existing airfields that could be used, leaving 80 new ones to be built.
 Classroom facilities with residences were commandeered from universities, colleges, and other provincial institutions.
 Basic training facilities were commandeered from private schools and municipal governments.
 These "borrowed" facilities were augmented with new construction as required.

 Planning and operation of facilities

 There were four phases to the acquisition, construction, and operation of BCATP facilities: